 The ongoing support of the Educational Foundation of Alfred, Inc. has greatly contributed to student success at Alfred State through a generous annual donation to peer tutoring.

-Since the 2010-2011 academic year, the Foundation has provided $5,000 annually to the college’s peer tutoring program.
-As a result, the program has fulfilled more than 450 student requests over the last three years, providing more than 2,650 hours of support.
+Since the 2010-2011 academic year, the Foundation has provided $5,500 annually to the college’s peer tutoring program.
+As a result, the program has fulfilled more than 1,361 student requests over the last nine years, providing more than 8,967 hours of support.

-Students receiving assistance through peer tutoring have earned a significantly higher GPA (1.02 GPA points on average higher), and report, through student surveys, a “stronger confidence in the course material.”
-Furthermore, the peer tutoring program has initiated a new Tutor Training Program to enhance the service provided, with initial steps being taken to earn national College Reading and Learning Association (CRLA) Certification.
+Students receiving assistance through peer tutoring have earned a significantly higher GPA (0.98 GPA points on average higher).
+Furthermore, the peer tutoring program has initiated a Tutor Training Program to enhance the service provided with the integration of online and face-to-face training provided.

 Alfred State offers free peer tutoring services for most courses.
 Peer tutors are students who have earned an “A” or “B” in a course and have received special training.
 Sessions are usually face-to-face, but online tutoring may be arranged upon request.